Berlin Wall and Migration

 The east-west divide of 1945-1989

 The Berlin Wall was the most tangible symbol of the Cold War, and of the “iron curtain” which divided Germany and Europe, for a long generation following the defeat of Adolf Hitler and the Nazis in the Second World War.
 Over a quarter century after its demise now, it is historically among the most dramatic examples of the costs and risks of immigration restriction.

 Strictly speaking, and in customary parlance, “immigration restriction” means constraining movement into an area, not movement out, but in actual practice restrictions on exit often have effects similar to restrictions on entry.
 Either can suffice to curtail trans-jurisdictional relocation.
 The freedom to leave a country (a human right enshrined in Article 13 of the 1948 UN Declaration of Human Rights) has limited efficacy unless it is combined with an ability to enter some other country, and vice versa.

 Berlin, like Germany itself, was divided into occupation zones at the end of the Second World War in 1945.
-The Berlin Wall was erected in early 1960s by the rulers of the state of East Germany (also known also by its German acronym, DDR, or sometimes its English translation, GDR) in order to prevent people from crossing out of what had been the Soviet zone of the city, and into the British, French and American zones.
-Such an insurmountable barrier, however, would have been equally effective at stopping that sort of movement had it been constructed by western zone administrators in order to prevent crossings in.
+The Berlin Wall was erected in the early 1960s by the rulers of the state of East Germany (also known also by its German acronym, DDR, or sometimes its English translation, GDR) in order to prevent people from crossing out of what had been the Soviet zone of the city, and into the British, French and American zones.
+Such an insurmountable barrier, however, might have been equally effective at stopping that sort of movement had it been constructed by western zone administrators in order to prevent crossings in.
 Although not generally expected at the time, the fall of the Berlin Wall, in November of 1989, led less than eleven months later to the disappearance of East Germany as a state.